Project-Group-Compiler/Cold_Compiler/docs/lang_details.md

 - typedef works only for unqualified types (that is, works for int but not const int).
 Also typedef for struct is supported but keyword 'struct' needs to be written with the type alias as well.
 Example in tests/asm_gen/typedef.cold
 - Global variables behaviour pending :
 - No type casting is allowed when passing arguments to functions.
 Function arguments must match exactly with the parameter types.
 That is, for `int` parameter only int variable or int constant is allowed.
 Similarly for float and char.
+- `int`, `float` and `char` can be implicitly and explicitly converted into each other.
+- Pointer types can only be converted to and from `void*`.
+Apart from that, a pointer type can't be converted to another pointer or non-pointer type implicitly or explicitly.
+Neither can a non-pointer type converted to a pointer type implicitly or explicitly.
 - Empty struct in C is undefined behaviour.
 Our compiler chooses to throw a syntax error on an empty struct.
 That is, only non-empty structs can be declared.
 Similarly, only non-empty classes can be declared.
 - C++ style comments ( starting with `//` ) are supported.
 - `Cold` does not have a preprocessor, hence don't use preprocessor directives (`#include` etc).